-We look to have warm, muggy temperatures this week in North Carolina with the first couple of days pushing the high 90s before the weekend sees the heat drop ever so slightly.
+We look to have warm, muggy temperatures this week in North Carolina which will be pushing the high 90s.

-As is often the case with these conditions storms are a possibility throughout the week including in the lead in days so the players may well be throwing darts at a soft golf course.
+As is often the case with these conditions storms are showing as a possibility over the weekend.

 Wind does not look to be to much of an issue with nothing more than more than 10-15mph in the forecast all week.

 As I always say though…this could all change!

 I have gone with five players this week as follows;